variationalform/SIPG_PMMA_demo_2022/README.md

 The DOI and full reference will appear __*here*__ if it is accepted.

-# Git usage
+## Git usage

-Some useful Git tips for using these codes.
+Some useful Git tips for using these codes, and a trail of how the Git and docker resources were created.

 ```bash
 # first set up the bare (README.md, LICENSE and .gitignore) repo on Git Hub